 Friends of Scottish Rite

-We were particularly honored to recognize René Ferdinand as our 2018 Friend of the Scottish Rite award recipient.
+We were particularly honored to recognize Károly Mirnics as our 2019 Friend of the Scottish Rite award recipient.
 This award started in 2009 as a way to recognize an individual who has made a difference to our fraternity, but quickly became an award that recognized someone who's contributions to the community have made a significant difference to the mission of and the families served by the UNMC Munroe-Meyer Institute and their partners.

-Thanks to the dedication Rene has brought to serving Nebraskans with developmental disabilities, organizations like the UNMC Munroe-Meyer Institute and the Autism Center of Nebraska are able to expand their mission and presence, serving more children throughout Nebraska.
+Thanks to the dedication Dr. Mirnics has brought to serving Nebraskans with developmental disabilities, organizations like the UNMC Munroe-Meyer Institute continue to expand their mission and presence, serving more children throughout Nebraska.
 At present, Dr. Mirnics is leading a $90 million dollar campaign to move the UNMC Munroe-Meyer Institute to a new, modern building on the Ak-Sar-Ben campus which will expand their ability to serve all people with disabilities.

 Past Recipients of the Friends of Scottish Rite award

 Rene Ferdinand spent his 40-year career working with children and adults with developmental disabilities and their families.
 Rene served on the boards of many autism and professional organizations including the Autism Spectrum Disorders Network and the Autism State Collaborative.
 As Executive Director of the Autism Center, Rene worked to develop and expand their early intervention program, Autism Care for Toddlers.

 Annie Bird has been a passionate advocate for children with disability for many years.
 She has served children as a speech-language pathologist, and she has served as a Board member and Past-President of the UNMC Munroe-Meyer Institute Board of Directors.